Rhinoplasty (Nose Job)

 - Correct a nose that looks bulbous, upturned, hooked or droopy.

-- Fix nostrils that are too wide, too large or turn upward.
+- Fix nostrils that are too wide, too small, too large or turn upward.

-- Get rid of noticeable dips or bumps on the bridge of the nose.
+- Get rid of noticeable dips or bumps on the bridge of your nose.

 - Make a nose smaller or bigger to create facial balance.